Becklyn/mojave/README.md

 2. If you added a new file, update the bundle build in `tests/build/complete-library-build.js`
 3. Bundle the library via `kaba`
 4. Write your tests in `tests/cases/`
-5. Open the QUnit page under `/tests/` and check whether all tests work correctly.
+5. Open the QUnit page in your browser and check whether all tests work correctly.